SkimMilkEXE/TavernModList/README.md

 ## What is this?

 No grand theme, no roadmap, just whatever content sounds fun to add next.
-Expect a grab bag of items, weapons, and other odds and ends over time.

 ## Building